anarkiwi/tshark2pandas/README.md

 This (soon to be) small library, allows pandas to directly ingest JSON from tshark (skipping the more typical pyshark intermediate step).

+pyshark has a lot of features and is useful for relatively small numbers of packets.
+But for analyzing attributes of a large number of packets, a framework like pandas is a better fit.
+However tshark and pandas don't quite meet in the middle - tshark2pandas does the inconvenient and messy intermediate work of translating tshark's Elasticsearch export format, into JSON that pandas can easily import.

 ```
 >>> import pandas as pd
 >>> import tshark2pandas